What is the purpose of an HOA

 Fair Housing and HOA Enforcement

-Community association enforcement actions tend to be a conflicting topic for many homeowners and are often viewed as one of the most contentious issues they may face while living in a Homeowners Association (HOA).
-Additionally, the Board of Directors is faced with enforcing the association’s governing documents while also being mindful of the Fair Housing Act (FHA), which makes it unlawful for housing providers to discriminate based on race, color, disability, religion, sex, familial status, and national origin.
+Fair housing and HOA enforcement are key aspects of community association management, often creating conflicts among homeowners.
+Enforcement actions are frequently seen as one of the most contentious issues within a Homeowners Association (HOA).
+The Board of Directors must navigate enforcing the association’s governing documents while ensuring compliance with the Fair Housing Act (FHA), which prohibits discrimination based on race, color, disability, religion, sex, familial status, and national origin.
+Balancing fair housing requirements with consistent HOA enforcement remains a critical responsibility for association leadership.

-Although associations are subject to the Fair Housing Act Regulations, few Boards are familiar enough to distinguish the multitude of ways they could be exposing the association to claims of discrimination.
-Under FHA HOA requirements, an association may not legally refuse to make the reasonable accommodations necessary for homeowners to fully enjoy and utilize their homes.
+Although associations are subject to the Fair Housing Act Regulations, few Boards are familiar enough to distinguish the multitude of ways they could expose the association to discrimination claims.
+Under FHA HOA requirements, an association may not legally refuse to make the reasonable accommodations necessary for homeowners to enjoy and utilize their homes fully.
 A common mistake a Board makes is failing to offer reasonable accommodations for homeowners with special needs or disabilities and basing their enforcement solely on the language of the governing documents rather than exploring the extenuating circumstances that may lead to an alternate decision.
-It is important to render enforcement on a case-by-case basis, making reasonable accommodations for homeowners when necessary.
+It is important to render enforcement case-by-case, making reasonable accommodations for homeowners when necessary.

-For example, if a Board denies a homeowner’s request to expand the width of their driveway to accommodate their wheelchair due merely to the fact that the governing documents state that residents’ driveways cannot exceed 10 feet wide, they would be in violation of the FHA.
+A Board denies a homeowner’s request to expand the width of their driveway to accommodate their wheelchair.
+The governing documents state that residents’ driveways cannot exceed 10 feet wide, this would violate the FHA.
+Governing documents cannot override fair housing requirements.

-Another example is service animals.
-If an owner requires the assistance of a service animal, an HOA would be obligated to grant a waiver from its “no pets” policy.
-Refusal to make such an accommodation (one that is reasonable and necessary to afford a disabled owner the full enjoyment and use of his/her home) is deemed to be discriminatory under the FHA.
+If an owner requires the assistance of a service animal, an HOA must waive its “no pets” policy.
+Refusing a reasonable and necessary accommodation that allows a disabled owner full enjoyment of their home violates the FHA.

 HOA Annual Board Meetings